-For clean, dust-free carpets and rugs, lightly dry a few teabags and then sprinkle their contents on the carpet.
+For clean, dust-free carpets and rugs, lightly dry a few teabags and then sprinkle their contents on the carpet or rug.
 Let the tea dry on it and then vacuum.
 Your carpets and rugs will be like new

 To clean glass surfaces like windows, mirrors or wine glasses, reuse teabags.
 Put them in warm water, then pour the contents into a spray bottle.
 Spray surfaces with this liquid and finally, dry with a clean cloth.

 You may not believe it, you can reuse teabags to make excellent furniture and floor polish.
 Simply sprinkle the contents of a used teabag on the surface you want to polish, then rub with a dry cloth.

 5. Neutralize bad odors

 There are many different areas at home where bad odors can concentrate.
-A few tips for instance:
+A few tips:

 - Also, you can place a few teabags in the fridge to neutralize bad odors.

 - Finally, let some used teabags dry, then place them inside shoes to prevent and neutralize bad odors.

 6. Homemade air freshener

 7. Remove bad odors from the hands

 Chopping onions and garlic or handling fish can leave unpleasant odors on your hands.
 However, they can be easily removed if you reuse teabags.
 Just rub your hands with the contents and rinse.

-If you want to prevent mold from forming on your plants, simply soak some used teabags in warm water, then wait for it to darken like tea, and finally, spray the liquid on your plants or use it to water them.
+If you want to prevent fungus from forming on your plants, simply soak some used tea bags in warm water, then wait for it to darken like tea, and finally, spray the liquid on your plants or use it to water them.

 9. Fertilize the soil

 Teabags are ideal for naturally fertilizing the soil.
 And so you can sprinkle the contents of a few teabags on the ground where you grow plants.

-You can use teabags in homemade compost.
+You can use teabags in a homemade compost.
 Just be sure to remove the metal staple they usually contain.

 11. Repel insects and rodents

 Teabags can help repel insects and rodents that often invade gardens.
 Likely, they can be used to repel ants, spiders, and rodents.
 Additionally, if you want a more effective solution, combine them with mint essential oil.